-Management's Overview of the First Quarter 2024 Financial Performance
+Management's Overview of the First Second Quarter 2024 Financial Performance

-First Quarter of 2024 Compared to the Fourth Quarter of 2023
+First Second Quarter of 2024 Compared to the Fourth First Quarter of 2023 2024

-General: Our net loss and loss before income taxes were \$(7.5) million and \$(10.6) million, respectively, in the first quarter of 2024, as compared to \$(3.4) million and \$(4.0) million, respectively, in the fourth quarter of 2023.
-The \$6.5 million increase in loss before income taxes was due to lower net interest income, lower noninterest income and an increase in noninterest expense which was partially offset by a lower provision for credit losses.
+General: Our net loss and loss before income taxes were \$(6.2) million and \$(8.0) million, respectively, in the second quarter of 2024, as compared to \$(7.5) million and \$(10.6) million, respectively, in the first quarter of 2024, as compared to \$(3.4) million and \$(4.0) million, respectively, in the fourth quarter of 2023.
+The \$6.5 million increase \$2.6 million decrease in loss before income taxes was due to lower net interest income, lower higher noninterest income and an increase a decrease in noninterest expense which was partially offset by a lower provision for credit losses, net interest income.

-Income Taxes: The income tax benefit realized in the first quarter of 2024 resulted in an effective tax rate of 29.0% as compared to an effective tax rate of 14.8% in the fourth quarter of 2023.
-Our effective tax rate in the first quarter of 2024 was higher than our statutory rate of 24.6% due to the impact of tax advantaged investments which creates a higher benefit due to our loss.
-Our effective tax rate of 14.8% in the fourth quarter of 2023 was significantly impacted by the goodwill impairment charge taken in 2023, a portion of which was not deductible for tax purposes, the effect of which was partially offset by benefits of tax advantaged investments.
+Income Taxes: The income tax benefit realized in the first quarter of 2024 resulted in an effective tax rate of 29.0% 22.1% for the second quarter of 2024 as compared to an effective tax rate of 14.8% in the fourth quarter of 2023.
+Our effective tax rate 29.0% in the first quarter of 2024 was higher than our statutory rate of 24.6% due to the impact of tax advantaged investments which creates a higher benefit due to our loss.
+Our effective tax rate of 14.8% in the fourth quarter of 2023 was significantly impacted by the goodwill impairment charge taken in 2023, a portion of which was 2024.
+Certain merger related expenses are not deductible for tax purposes, the effect recognition of which was partially offset by benefits of resulted in a lower effective tax advantaged investments, rate in the second quarter.